loboaveces/template-reference/articles/IAM_in_the_airport.md

 }
 ```

 s3:PutObject, s3:GetObject, and s3:DeleteObject permissions to the user, the policy also grants the s3:ListAllMyBuckets, s3:GetBucketLocation, and s3:ListBucket permissions.
 These are the additional permissions required by the console.
-Also, the s3:PutObjectAcl and the s3:GetObjectAcl actions are required to be able to copy, cut, and paste objects in the console
+Also, the s3:PutObjectAcl and the s3:GetObjectAcl actions are required to be able to copy, cut, and paste objects in the console.

-That's it! know the baggage handle can do his job without problems.
+That's it! know the baggage handlers can do their job without problems.
 When you create an IAM user, you grant it permissions by directly attaching policies to the user or by making it a member of a user group that has appropriate permission policies attached (recommended).
-And because we have many baggage handlers we are going to see how IAM groups works.
+And because we have many baggage handlers we are going to see how IAM groups work.

 ### IAM Groups:
 Do you know RFID cards?
 These are the cards that are used to grant access to restricted areas to the cardholder.
 So you can program which doors will open with that card.